datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions
 - Wait 10 seconds for `head` to time out.
 - Type `somefile.txt` and press Enter to give `head` some input.
-- Type Ctrl-C to stop the running `head` program.
+- Use Ctrl-C to stop the running `head` program.

 *** =hint